To book Liz Bonnin please contact your JLA Agent.

 Taking time out from her studies in biochemisty and biology to travel and perform in a band, Liz’s music led her to presenting an Irish music awards programme.
 That led to more television work, including a move to London to cover entertainment stories for Channel 4’s breakfast show RI:SE before joining Top of the Pops.

 After completing studies for her Masters degree Liz then went back to presenting, this time to front BBC One’s Bang Goes The Theory for eight series.
 Since then Liz has worked on various science and natural history programmes, including BBC2’s Museum of Life, Horizon and Tomorrow’s World.
 Other projects have included the BAFTA award-winning Big Blue Live for BBC One, Stargazing Live, Springwatch, and the award-winning Galapagos, which saw Liz join a team of scientists to dive to a depth of 1km, the deepest anyone has gone in the islands’ waters.
-She also presented the landmark BBC 1 documentary Drowning In Plastic, which examined the global problem of plastic waste, and that contributed to the public debate on pollution and the health of the oceans.
+She also presented a number of documentaries, including BBC One’s Drowning In Plastic and Blue Planet Live.
+The former examined the global problem of plastic waste, contributing to the public debate on pollution and the health of the oceans.

 © Copyright 2019 JLA.
 All rights reserved.